victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 <a name="conclusion"></a>
 ## Conclusion (10 mins)
 - Data science results are often incorporated into a larger final product
-- Tracking final products means maintaining models and data pipelines, understanding the possible changes overtime, and managing logistical and ethical considerations
+- Tracking final products means maintaining models and data pipelines, understanding possible changes overtime, and managing logistical and ethical considerations
-- Alternative languages for data science include R or Java/Scala (but Python has many advantages)
+- Alternative languages for data science include R or Java/Scala (although Python has many advantages in comparison)
-- Visualization skills are vital to communicate and improve your models
+- Visualization skills are vital to communicate and improve your models!
-- Advanced machine learning methods you can explore include Bayesian methods and deep learning
+- Advanced machine learning methods you can explore include Bayesian methods and deep learning :)

 ***